The Seurkamp Fund for Academic Excellence

 - Establishing Notre Dame as a leader in health care education, with the launch of the School of Pharmacy and expansion of nursing programs at the undergraduate and graduate levels;

-- Realigning of academic programs into the School of Arts and Sciences, School of Education and School of Nursing;
+- Realigning of academic programs into the School of Arts, Sciences, and Business; School of Education; and School of Nursing;

 - Founding the Ph.D. in education, the first doctoral program to be offered at the University;